Front Page Detectives

 According to The Charley Project, Grissim was last seen with a red and white horizontally striped blouse with puffed sleeves, blue hip-hugger jeans, and white sneakers with the words “peace” and “love” handwritten on them.
 Though her hair was bleached blonde at the time of the disappearance, it was naturally brown.

-Five months later, Grissim’s purse and some of her possessions, including an identification card was found 20 miles away along a rural road on the outskirts of Battleground, Washington.
+Five months later, Grissim’s purse and some of her possessions, including an identification card were found 20 miles away along a rural road on the outskirts of Battleground, Washington.
 Since then, Grissim’s case has remained open and active as a missing person with no leads as to her whereabouts.

 Eventually, in 2009, she was declared dead, and a certificate was issued accordingly.